 Historically, wireless licenses were tested for impairment on an aggregate basis, consistent with the Company's dispatch business at a national level.
 Effective for the year ended March 31, 2021 ("Fiscal 2021"), the Company determined that its unit of accounting should be based on geographic markets and deal markets.
 Unit of accounting of wireless licenses not associated with closed deals is based on geographic markets.
-Unit of accounting of wireless licenses not associated with closed deals are tested for impairment based on the geographic markets, as the Company will be utilizing the existing wireless narrowband licenses, or broadband licenses if applicable, as part of facilitating broadband spectrum networks at a geographic market level.
+Unit of accounting of wireless licenses associated with closed deals are tested for impairment based on the geographic markets, as the Company will be utilizing the existing wireless narrowband licenses, or broadband licenses if applicable, as part of facilitating broadband spectrum networks at a geographic market level.
 The Company's wireless licenses associated with closed deals are tested for impairment based at the deal market level.
 The Company may elect to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of an intangible asset is less than its carrying value.
-If the Company does not perform the qualitative assessment, or if the qualitative assessment indicates it is more likely than not that the fair value of the intangible asset.
+If the Company does not perform the qualitative assessment, or if the qualitative assessment indicates it is more likely than not that the fair value of the intangible asset is less than its carrying amount, the Company will calculate the estimated fair value of the intangible asset.
 If the estimated fair value of the spectrum licenses is lower than their carrying amount, an impairment loss is recognized.
 The Company will use a market-based approach to estimate fair value for impairment testing purposes.